chaoticzeros/halo-sapp-docs/userguide/more.rst

 ..
 Tip:: The same effect can be obtained by creating a shortcut to the server application and appending the arguments
-          to the shortcuts target field.
+          to the shortcut's target field.

 Updating SAPP
 -------------